yuqihu1103/SteadySobriety/README.md

 SteadySobriety is a web application designed to provide essential tools and support for individuals seeking to overcome alcohol abuse and maintain lasting sobriety.
 This platform offers a range of features that help users on their journey towards a healthier, alcohol-free life.
-After registering and logging in, user can log the time of their last drink.
-User can keep track of their current and longest sobriety streak and compare with other users on the scoreboard.
-We'll also add a discussion forum in the future.
+After registering and logging in, user can log the time of their last drink and view their drinking history.
+User can keep track of their sobriety streak and compare with other users on the scoreboard.
+We'll also add a discussion forum and improve on desgin, accessibility and usability in the future.
-By combining user-friendly interfaces, data tracking, community engagement, and motivational elements, SteadySobriety strives to be a valuable resource in the battle against alcohol addiction.

 ## Project Demo and Presentation